-• Provide internet access to staff and students for the purpose of study, research, service, and other activities, which students must use in the conduct of official school business or in furtherance of the mission and purpose of Christian Brothers.

-- Provide a Learning Management System (Schoology) that will help students access and post assignments and class information, receive school-wide announcements, calendar events, and provide a streamlined method of communication for students, teachers, administrators, and staff. - Assist students experiencing difficulty with connecting their devices to campus wireless, and basic guidance for general iPad use. - Partner with families that seek guidance from the school to manage student use of iPad to encourage greater academic success including setting up restrictions, limiting applications, and assisting with more direct supervision of the device.
+- Provide internet access to staff and students for the purpose of study, research, service, and other activities, which students must use in the conduct of official school business or in furtherance of the mission and purpose of Christian Brothers. - Provide a Learning Management System (Schoology) to help students access and post assignments and class information, receive school-wide announcements, calendar events, and provide a streamlined method of communication for students, teachers, administrators, and staff. - Assist students having trouble with connecting their devices to campus wireless, and basic guidance for general iPad use. - Partner with families that seek guidance to manage student use of iPad to encourage greater academic success including setting up restrictions, limiting applications, and assisting with more direct parental supervision of the device.